chrisuzuki62/Seoul/README.md

 Figure 2.
 Flow Logic of the Code

+# How to run our code
+Run on python verison 3.9 with the following packages installed: opencv, numpy, mediapipe, and hands package from the link in resources.
+Open file main_updated_final.py and run with any of the hardware cameras.

+How to activate each function:

 # Results

 The final demonstration video of each functions can be seen here: https://github.com/chrisuzuki62/Seoul/tree/main/video_demo